 Originally founded in 1969 as the interdisciplinary Committee on East Asian Studies, the Center for East Asian Studies (CEAS) is made up of faculty, staff, students, library personnel and others with academic, professional, and personal interest in the region of East Asia (China, Japan, and Korea).
 Supported by the Colleges of Arts and Humanities and Behavioral and Social Sciences, the Center's goal is to expand the University's East Asian curriculum, library resources, and teaching materials.
 In addition to administering the undergraduate Certificate Program in East Asian Studies, the Center provides information on courses and public events and presents lectures, creative performances and exhibitions, scholarly conferences, and film series for the University and larger community.
 The Center also engages in fund raising for library resources, staff expansion, outreach programs, non-print teaching materials, and student scholarships and internships.

-Established in fall 2004, the Center aspires to be the premier center for the study and appreciation of Persian culture in the United States.
-The Roshan Center seeks to provide stimulating course offerings and programs in Persian language, literature, history, and culture; foster communication and community ties among people of Persian heritage and those interested in Persian cultural heritage; and serve as a model for encouraging intercultural communication among people of varying backgrounds.
+Established in fall 2004, the Institute aspires to be the premier venue for the study and appreciation of Persian culture in the United States.
+The Roshan Institute seeks to provide stimulating course offerings and programs in Persian language, literature, history, and culture; foster communication and community ties among people of Persian heritage and those interested in Persian cultural heritage; and serve as a model for encouraging intercultural communication among people of varying backgrounds.